xwl42/tp/docs/UserGuide.md

 <box type="warning" seamless>

-* Missing fields & Non-positive index:
+Missing fields or Non-positive index causes the below error:
   `Invalid command format!
     delete: Deletes the student identified by the index number used in the displayed student list.
     Parameters: INDEX (must be a positive integer)